34th Annual, Saturday April 22, 2023 – 5:00 a.m.

-Regarded as the toughest, roughest and most beautiful 50 mile trail runs in the country.
-It run on the Highline trail near Christopher Creek, Arizona, at the base of the Mogollon Rim.
+Regarded as the toughest, roughest and most beautiful trail runs in the country for over 33 years, the Zane Grey Highline Trail Run this year will be 100K for 2023!
+It is run on the Highline Trail near Christopher Creek, Arizona, at the base of the Mogollon Rim.
+The route this year will be point-to-point, from west to east, finishing on top of the Rim at the Rim Top Trailhead near the Mogollon Rim Visitors Center.

 The Highline Trail dates back more than 100 years to the 1870’s, when trails were built below the Mogollon Rim in Central Arizona to connect the homesteads to early settlers and pioneers.
 The beauty of the area is overwhelming.
 The four miles just east of Christopher Creek are thought by many to be the most beautiful section of this scenic trail.